We Love Sharing Our Mountain Bike Culture With You!

 Nelson Mountain Biking

 The Nelson Cycling Club website has up-to-date information on events and trails in the area.
-Nelson maintains trails in eight differnt areas, from Morning Mountain to Mountain Station, and over to the North Shore near Balfour and Kokanee Glacier Provincial Park.
-The comprehensive and updated Nelson Mountain Bike Guide is now in its fourth edition and lists over 105 trails, with maps and descriptions, and is available at:
+Nelson maintains trails in eight different areas, from Morning Mountain to Mountain Station, and over to the North Shore near Balfour and Kokanee Glacier Provincial Park.
+The comprehensive and updated Nelson Mountain Bike Guide with over 105 trails, with maps and descriptions, and is available at:

 All proceeds from sales of this Bike Guide go directly into ongoing trail maintenance costs that help keep the trails rolling.

 Kaslo is well-known to adrenaline enthusiasts as well as those who are out for a gentle ride.
 Trails range from extreme to gentle in gorgeous country that’ll reel you in and leave you breathless.
 The Wagon Road Trail, which travels from Kaslo to Retallack (halfway to New Denver) is a great 20-kilometre trail for beginners.
 Experienced riders should give The Monster a go, an 11-kilometre round trip filled with steep jumps and technical sections that’ll remind you why you love this sport.